 While there are several potential applications of the concept of a statute of limitations, this article focuses specifically on the concept as applied to the filing of a lawsuit in Florida over a past due debt.

-In this context, the statute of limitations is the maximum time limit within which a particular claim may be filed as a lawsuit or other legal action can be taken.
+In the context of this article, the statute of limitations is the maximum time limit within which a particular claim may be filed as a lawsuit or other legal action can be taken.

 After the time period runs, generally, there is nothing that can be done to enforce the claim through an action in a court of law.
 Although there are still some nonjudicial remedies potentially available to creditors, almost all of them lack any real “teeth” like a lawsuit would have.